auth0/express-openid-connect/EXAMPLES.md

 app.get('/account/logout', (req, res) => res.openid.logout());
 ```

-... or you can define specific routes for the default handling:
+... or you can define specific routes for the default handling in configuration keys:

 ```js
 app.use(auth({